psi1703/otp-relay-pi-os/HELP-DOCS-DEPLOYMENT.md

 Then re-run the workflow from GitHub Actions.

+For the broader ownership model covering root-managed targets and the sudo requirements for server-config deployment, see [UPDATE-PIPELINE.md — File and command ownership model](./UPDATE-PIPELINE.md#10-file-and-command-ownership-model) and [UPDATE-PIPELINE.md — Sudo model](./UPDATE-PIPELINE.md#9-sudo-model-for-server-config-deploy).

 ---

 ## 13. Troubleshooting

+<a id="13-troubleshooting"></a>

 ### Markdown changed but wizard text did not change